Best Rawhide Chews for Dogs With Sensitive Stomachs

 Dogs love chewing on rawhide, but sometimes it can upset their tummies.
 Here are the best rawhide chews for dogs with sensitive stomachs.

-How rewarding is it to throw our dog a special treat and then stand back and watch him just devour it?
-Especially if its something you know he loves and can enjoy for hours Like a rawhide bone or strip.
+How rewarding is it to throw your dog a special treat and then stand back and watch him just devour it?
+Especially if it’s something you know he loves and can enjoy for hours, like a rawhide bone or strip.
 Well, my poochie gals are no different and as per that proverbial saying about “a dog with a bone”, once they latch onto it, they’re not letting it go.

-Now, the problem with that is that they both come from breeds with sensitive digestive tracts and if I don’t take their treat away long before they’ve finished, it all ends badly with upset stomachs and diarrhea.
-For days afterward.
+The problem with this is that they both come from breeds with sensitive digestive tracts.
+If I don’t take their treats away long before they’ve finished, it all ends badly with upset stomachs and diarrhea, which can last for days afterward.

-But because I know that chewing and gnawing is inherent in all dogs, it helps to keep their teeth clean and occupies them for hours, I was determined to find something similar for them to enjoy.
+Because I know that chewing and gnawing is inherent in all dogs – it helps to keep their teeth clean and occupies them for hours – I was determined to find something similar for them to enjoy.
 I tried rubber bones and stuffed Kongs, but nothing quite measured up to the chewy goodness of a rawhide.
-In consulting with my vet, he said the actual rawhide wasn’t the problem (although you should always look for single strip versus smaller, entwined pieces), it’s the chemicals used to treat it.
-He also recommended that I should stay away from the cheap, volume packs you find at your local grocery stores.
+In consulting with my vet, he said the actual rawhide wasn’t the problem (though you should always look for single strip versus smaller, entwined pieces), it’s the chemicals used to treat it.
+He also recommended that I should stay away from the cheap volume packs you find at your local grocery stores.
 Okay, busted.

 - While most rawhide manufacturers use similar treatment processes, some cut corners and use chemicals (including formaldehyde) that can impact your dog’s health.
 Always note where the product was manufactured and if it isn’t North America or Western Europe, give it a pass.